Key Takeaway

 |---|---|---|

-| 853–1,200 | Excellent | Lowest risk — best rates, fastest approvals |
+| 853–1,200 | Excellent | Lowest risk — preferred rates, strong approval position |

-| 735–852 | Very Good | Low risk — competitive rates, strong approval odds |
+| 735–852 | Very Good | Low risk — competitive rates, high approval odds |

-| 661–734 | Good | Acceptable risk — eligible for standard products |
+| 661–734 | Good | Acceptable risk — standard products available |

-| 460–660 | Average | Elevated risk — some lenders decline, higher rates |
+| 460–660 | Average | Elevated risk — some lenders decline; higher rates |

 | 0–459 | Below Average | High risk — mainstream lenders typically decline |

-What Goes Into Your Equifax Score
+What Affects Your Equifax Credit Score?

-How Equifax Scores Compare to Experian and Illion
+How Equifax Compares to Experian and Illion

 | Bureau | Score Range | Used Primarily By |